darkhelmet/verboselogging/posts/emacs-and-termcap.md

 - termcap
 - rxvt
 ---
-I’ve had this problem before, but never wrote down how I fixed it. emacs would whine about not being able to open a termcap database file, and wouldn’t start on the console.
+I've had this problem before, but never wrote down how I fixed it. emacs would whine about not being able to open a termcap database file, and wouldn't start on the console.
 The X version worked fine, but using the ~~nw option resulted it in dying.
 \
 The fix!